juditgreskovits/CookieClicker/README.md

+#CookieClicker

-Collaborative project implementing a multiplayer version of the Cookie Clicker game for the first of three projects at Meteor in FlipFlops
+Collaborative project implementing a multiplayer version of the Cookie Clicker game for the first of three two day long projects at Meteor in FlipFlops